 - (1) EPSDT screening fee(s) will be reimbursed using the Current Procedural Terminology (CPT) codes based on Centers for Medicare and Medicaid Services (CMS) methodology for determining Medicare preventive medicine service fees and applying the state law of 90% in accordance with nationally recognized evidence-based principles of preventive health care services periodicity schedule as set forth by the American Academy of Pediatrics (AAP) Bright Futures.
-Fees are updated July 1 of each year and reimbursed at ninety percent (90%) of the Medicare Physician Fee Schedule in effect on January 10f each year.
+Fees are effective as of July 1, 2021 and reimbursed at ninety percent (90%) of the Medicare Physician Fee Schedule in effect on January 1, 2020.
 These reimbursement rates will be paid only to Mississippi Medicaid enrolled EPSDT providers.
 Age appropriate laboratory testing fees are reimbursed according to applicable state plan reimbursement methodologies. - (2) Interperiodic visits are provided for other medically necessary health care, screens, diagnosis, treatment and/or other measures to correct or ameliorate physical, mental, psychosocial and/or behavioral health conditions.
 Such services are covered whether or not they are included elsewhere in the State Plan provided they are described in Section 1905(a) of the Social Security Act.
-These services will be reimbursed using the CPT codes updated July 1 of each year and are reimbursed at ninety percent (90%) of the Medicare Physician Fee Schedule in effect on January 1 of each year.
+These services will be reimbursed using the CPT codes effective as of July 1, 2021 and are reimbursed at ninety percent (90%) of the Medicare Physician Fee Schedule in effect on January 1, 2020. - (3) [Reserved]

-(3) [Reserved]